mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 )
 ```

-^ phew ok, that was a big step 2. let's get back on track.

-^ the final step to deep link into a very particular state of the application, and the thing we basically get for free by properly modeling navigation as state:
+^ That was a big step 2, but there's just one final step to deep link into a very particular state of the application, and it's the thing we basically get for free by properly modeling navigation as state:

-^ we can just construct a piece of state that represents where we want to navigate
+^ We can just construct a piece of state that represents where we want to navigate and it hand it off to SwiftUI to let it do its thing.

-^ thanks to the fact that the sheet and popover and driven off of this state it all just magically works. swiftui detects that the `sheetModel` is non-nil and so slides up a sheet, and then it detects that the value is non-`nil` and then shows a sheet.
+^ Thanks to the fact that the sheet and popover and driven off of this state it all just magically works. swiftui detects that the `sheetModel` is non-nil and so slides up a sheet, and then it detects that the value is non-`nil` and then shows a sheet.

 ---